PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_final_convinteger_static_shape_stats` evidence only for the existing repair-positive path.
 The following InstanceNorm owner remains adjacent.

+The primary caller now initializes that stable result and replaces it with the opt-in complete reconciliation dictionary as the unchanged first statement of the structural-repair guard.
+Hint-only propagation still does not enter the guard, and sort/layout inference retain their positions.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes